 - No IV lines, birth monitors, or nighttime checks from doctors as there are in hospitals: I remember having to page my nurse every time I had to go to the bathroom because it was a major production to drag all my equipment with me.
 That wasn’t fun.
 At home, you won’t have so much equipment to deal with.

-- Freedom to choose the delivery position, how long to labor, and whether to use other birthing elements like aromatherapy or a bath: Some moms deal with labor pains by taking a warm shower, and some hospitals frown upon that.
+- Freedom to choose the delivery position, how long to labor, and whether to use other birthing elements: Some moms deal with labor pains by taking a warm shower, and some hospitals frown upon that.
 At home, you can take that shower to help, and you can have more input on your delivery position and more.

 - Low risk of exposure to hospital germs: I’m not anti-hospital — I had both my children there — but the germs seriously freaked me out.
 I’m there to have a baby, not contract a superbug!